orbitersim/orbiter/Orbitersdk/D3D9Client/README.txt

 but it should be very similar with Visual Studio 2017.
 As new versions will appear (Visual Studio 2019) and time goes by there might be some difference in the procedures.
-In case your current Visual Studio versions needs some changes procedures, please notify the developers at the orbiter-forums "D3D9Client Development" thread (https://www.orbiter-forum.com/showthread.php?t=18431).
+In case your current Visual Studio versions needs some changed procedures, please notify the developers at the orbiter-forums "D3D9Client Development" thread (https://www.orbiter-forum.com/showthread.php?t=18431).